EgiKarakashi/skill-matrix/Diary.md

     - Faced some problems with the metadata not working so i exported the metadata again and pushed the changes in git

     - Started working in frontend to display the start page component.
 Managed to connect the Hasura endpoints and get the data from the Answers and Questions tables.

+  -Admir's diary

+    - Changed premissions roles on Hasura
+    - Created questions and answers and I created two Rest Enpoints, after that Egi managed to show them in frontend.